dannyhope/uxbrighton/_posts/2015-03-10-ux-analytics-workshop.md

 - Decide where to focus qualitative research
 - Guide your company to better decisions

-Reserve your place today for just £149.
+We’d like to keep this event intimate (15 spaces to be precise), so **get your ticket quick**, before they’re all gone.

-If you have questions please feel free to [email Luke](mailto:lukehaysmail@gmail.com "").
+If you have questions please feel free to [email Luke](mailto:luke@lukehay.co.uk "").
 If there are specific things you’d like to see covered in the workshop, we’d love to hear about those too.

 ## Specific activities & outcomes